Listens to sounds you make during sleep tracking and categorizes them.

 When you listen to a recording, and it is classified incorrectly, you can manually add the missing tag or remove the wrong tag by tapping the respective button at the player screen.

-Sound is detected but not recorded
+Sound is detected but not recorded, no recordings

 Wrong sound recognition